-Power port Connect the supplied power adapter here.
-10/100BaseT LAN connections Use standard LAN cables (RJ45 connectors) to connect your PCs to these ports.
-If required, any port can be connected to another hub.
-Any LAN port will automatically function as an "Uplink" port when necessary.
-WAN port (10/100BaseT) Connect the DSL or Cable Modem here.
+Reset Button

+This button has two (2) functions:

+- Reboot.
+When pressed and released, the Gigabit Ethernet Broadband Router will reboot (restart). - Clear All Data.
+This button can also be used to clear ALL data and restore ALL settings to the factory default values.

+To Clear All Data and restore the factory default values:

+- Power Off. - 2.
+Hold the Reset Button down while you Power On. - 3.
+Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE. - 4.
+Release the Reset Button.
+The Gigabit Ethernet Broadband Router is now using the factory default values.

+WAN port (10/100/1000BaseT)

+Connect the DSL or Cable Modem here.
 If your modem came with a cable, use the supplied cable.
 Otherwise, use a standard LAN cable.

-Reset Button This button has two (2) functions: • Reboot .
-When pressed and released, the Wireless Router will reboot (restart). • Clear All Data .
-This button can also be used to clear ALL data and restore ALL settings to the factory default values.
-To Clear All Data and restore the factory default values: 1.
-Power Off.
-2. Hold the Reset Button down while you Power On.
-3. Keep holding the Reset Button for a few seconds, until the RED LED has flashed TWICE.
-4. Release the Reset Button.
-The Wireless Router is now using the factory default values.
-Antenna If the antenna is detachable, connect it here.
-When in use, best results are usually obtained with the antenna in an upright position.
+10/100/1000BaseT LAN connections

+Use standard LAN cables (RJ45 connectors) to connect your PCs to these ports.

+Note:

+Any LAN port on the Gigabit Ethernet Broadband Router will automatically function as an "Uplink" port when required.
+Just connect any port to a normal port on the other hub, using a standard LAN cable.

+Power port

+Connect the supplied power adapter here.

-Chapter 2 Installation
+Installation

-This Chapter covers the physical installation of the Wireless Router.
+This Chapter covers the physical installation of the Gigabit Ethernet Broadband Router.